qiime2/docs/source/tutorials/pd-mice.rst

      --p-min-samples 4 \
      --o-filtered-table ./table_1k_abund.qza

-ANCOM operates on a ``FeatureTable[Composition]`` Artifact, which is based on the relative abundance of features on a per-sample basis.
-However, the ``FeatureTable[Composition]`` object cannot tolerate zeros (because compositional methods typically use a log-transform or a ratio and you can’t take the log or divide by zeros).
-To remove the zeros from our table, we add a pseudocount to the ``FeatureTable[Frequency]`` object.
+ANCOM fundamentally operates on a ``FeatureTable[Frequency]`` which is based on the frequencies of features on a per-sample basis.
+However, ANCOM cannot tolerate zeros (because compositional methods typically use a log-transform or a ratio and you can’t take the log or divide by zeros).
+To remove the zeros from our table, we add a pseudocount to the ``FeatureTable[Frequency]`` object, creating a ``FeatureTable[Composition]`` in its place.

 .. command-block::